-Water is pumped from Well #2 to the 250,000-gallon storage tank.
-Well #2 (Pipe Springs Well) is the primary water source.
+Water is pumped from the wells to the 500,000-gallon storage tank.
+Well 3 is the primary water source and Well 1 is used as a backup only due to being high in fluoride.
 Water is then distributed via gravity to the customers through 8" mainlines.

-Manhattan Town Water system requires, at a minimum, a Distribution Grade 1 operator.
+The Town of Gabbs water system requires, at a minimum, a Distribution Grade 1 operator.

-The system operator is required to perform all monitoring and testing of water quality.
-Manhattan Town Water system does not currently have any outstanding water quality issues.
+The plant operator is required to perform all monitoring and testing of water quality.
+The Town of Gabbs water system does not currently have any outstanding water quality issues.

-The last sanitary survey performed by the Nevada Department of Environmental Protection (NDEP) was completed on April 17, 2018 and shows no deficiencies with the system.
+The last sanitary survey performed by the Nevada Department of Environmental Protection (NDEP) was completed on October 26, 2023, and shows no deficiencies with the system.